Jafea7/RecFilter2/README.md

   ]
 }
 ```
-The body areas searched for are set in the script and default to:
+The body areas searched for are set in the script to:
 `EXPOSED_BREAST, EXPOSED_BUTTOCKS, EXPOSED_ANUS, EXPOSED_GENITALIA, EXPOSED_BELLY`

 However, you can modify this by editing the `default` value in the configuration file.